 7. Australia by The Shins from Wincing the Night Away

-Besides being one of the best songs on one of the best albums of the decade, the opening lines to this song were buzzing in my mind the whole time we were waiting for M’bar
+Besides being one of the best songs on one of the best albums of the decade, the opening lines to this song were buzzing in my mind the whole time we were waiting for M’bar to arrive:

 Before he became addicted to WPTTMAOG (see below) this was M’bar’s song, and I think we played it for him moments after he arrived.

 Some have called this song misogynistic

 and I can see why as Jay-Z does seem to say “I got 99 problems but a bitch ain’t one” quite a lot in this song.
 To me he’s just saying that having women in his life isn’t an issue — but almost everything else is.

 Anyhow, I’m not really a Jay-Z fan — most of his Black Album

 sounds to me like he’s rapping over the beats produced by some 16 year old on an old Casio keyboard.
 But put the sound of The Beatles’ Helter Skelter

 behind him and you have some kick-ass track.
 The mix of the “aaahhh” and the thumping bass from the song are ingenious — ‘as loud as a motor bike’ — make Jay-Z’s problems sound real.